Tutorial๐Ÿ”—

 You can also mutate related objects by using other MutationTypes as Inputs.
 Modify the TaskCreateMutation by adding a Project Input.

-from undine import Entrypoint, Input, MutationType, QueryType, RootType, create_schema
+from undine import Entrypoint, Field, Input, MutationType, QueryType, RootType, create_schema

 class Query(RootType):